International Requirements Engineering Board

 The International Requirements Engineering Board (IREB) e.V. was founded in Fürth in Germany in October 2006.
 IREB e.V. is as a legal entity based in Germany.

 The IREB is the holder for the international certification scheme Certified Professional for Requirements Engineering (CPRE).

 It is IREB's role to support a single, universally accepted, international qualification scheme, aimed at Requirements Engineering for professionals, by providing the core syllabi and by setting guidelines for accreditation and examination.
 The accreditation process and certification are regulated by the steering committee of IREB.
 The steering committee of IREB is built out of the personal members of IREB.
-Personal members of the IREB are international experts in requirements engineering from universities, economy and education.
+Personal members of the IREB are international experts in requirements engineering from universities, the economy and education.

 Certified Professional for Requirements Engineering

 The IREB Certified Professional for Requirements Engineering (CPRE) is an international accepted qualification for requirements engineers and business analysts.
 The CPRE is a three level certification based on exams covering the freely available syllabus.
 Candidates who have successfully passed the examination receive the "Certified Professional for Requirements Engineering" certificate.